Scalpel: Surgical

-Pencil grip

-Best used for more accurate cuts with smaller blades (e.g. #15) and the #7 handle.
-The scalpel is held with the tips of the first and second fingers and the tip of the thumb with the handle resting on the fleshy base of the index finger and thumb.
-Care should be taken not to allow the handle to rest too far along the index finger as this promotes an unstable grip and cramped fingers.

-Graphic design and arts and crafts blades
+Handicraft

 Graphical and model-making scalpels tend to have round handles, with textured grips (either knurled metal or soft plastic).
 The blade is usually flat and straight, allowing it to be run easily against a straightedge to produce straight cuts.

 There are many kinds of graphic arts blades; the most common around the graphic design studio is the #11 blade which is very similar to a #11 surgical blade (q.v.).
-Other blade shapes are used for wood carving, cutting leather and heavy fabric, etc.
+Other blade shapes are used for wood carving, cutting leather and heavy fabric.